Seennt/github/README.md

 - Would you like to add universioned to .gitignore? cancel

 ## Terminal
-- Change the default parameter format to in case of psql: chcp 1252
+- Change the console page code to 1252 so psql is compatible with UTF-8. this can be done via: chcp 1252.
+(Is set via setpsql.bat)

-Reroute project directory: trl+alt+s -> tools -> terminal, set project-path:
+Reroute project directory: ctrl+alt+s -> tools -> terminal, set project-path:

     mklink /J "C:/Users/<username>/Amazon drive/<project_name>" C:/Users/<username>/<project_name>